 Julian Day Trip Fun Things To Do

-Located in the mountains 60 miles east of downtown San Diego, is the historic gold mining town of Julian.
+Located in the mountains 60 miles east of downtown San Diego is Julian’s historic gold mining town.
 Once a booming hub during California’s gold rush, this rustic but charismatic hidden gem retains much of the charm and the atmosphere of those times.

-With its array of shops ranging from tawdry tourist to normal small-town fixtures like hardware and drug stores, antique malls, book boutiques, and restaurants.
+Its shops range from tawdry tourist to normal small-town fixtures like hardware and drug stores, antique malls, book boutiques, and restaurants.
 Julian is a popular year-round day trip.
 Although the apples are the biggest draw to Julian when it comes to other fun, there is plenty to do.

 1. Downtown Julian

-Julian’s downtown district, which includes the main drag and a number of side streets, is only about three blocks long and four blocks wide, which makes the town small enough to easily walk in its entirety in a single day.
-Most days there is plenty of parking on the main street but during the apple harvest, you might have to walk a few blocks.
+Julian’s downtown district, which includes the main drag and several side streets, is only about three blocks long and four blocks wide, making the town small enough to walk in its entirety in a single day easily.
+Most days, there is plenty of parking on the main street, but you might have to walk a few blocks during the apple harvest.